 While buying a private jet, it is ideal to consult an expert before finalizing your selection, especially if one is not intimately familiar with aeronautics and aviation.

-There are several firms that can assist in choosing the right aircraft as well as other peripherals like maintenance and hanger management.
+Several firms can assist in choosing the right aircraft and other peripherals like maintenance and hanger management.
 Here are a few factors that you need to be aware of while browsing for the right aircraft.

 1. High Price Range and Other Overheads.

-A business jet may cost you anywhere between 3 million and 70 million USD; with the added customizations the price can come close to a billion dollars.
+A business jet may cost you anywhere between 3 million and 70 million USD; the price can come close to a billion dollars with the added customisations.
 Although cheaper, second-hand jets will set you back a minimum price of 1 million USD.
-However, there are also other expenses to consider, operating and fuel costs, regular maintenance checks, insurance, parking, storage, airport fees, and more.
+However, other expenses are also considered, including operating and fuel costs, regular maintenance checks, insurance, parking, storage, airport fees, and more.
 So, depending on the size of the aircraft, your budget would change.

 You may choose to pay the full purchase price in cash.
 However, if you choose not to select this payment mode, it is prudent to compare interest rates before planning to take a loan for the aircraft.

 3. Insurance and Taxes

 It is good to check out the hull and aircraft liability insurance for the plane you choose to buy.
-These two insurance policies have high premiums, which also vary depending on the type and value of the plane.
-Do remember to take into account how much tax you would need to pay whilst buying the aircraft by checking the yearly tax bracket you would need to pay for.
+These two insurance policies have high premiums, which also vary depending on the plane’s type and value.
+Remember to consider how much tax you would need to pay whilst buying the aircraft by checking the yearly tax bracket you would need to pay for.

 4. Aircraft type and Range